Here’s a look at the life of Luiz Inacio Lula da Silva, president of Brazil.

 Birth place: Garanhuns, Pernambuco, Brazil

-Father: Aristedes Inácio da Silva, agriculture worker
+Father: Aristedes Inacio da Silva, agriculture worker

-Mother: Eurîdice Ferreira de Mello, seamstress
+Mother: Euridice Ferreira de Mello, seamstress

-Marriage(s): Marisa Letîcia Lula da Silva (1974-present); Maria de Lourdes Lula da Silva (May 24, 1969-June 7, 1971, her death)
+Marriages: Rosangela Silva (May 18, 2022-present); Marisa Leticia Lula da Silva (1974-2017, her death); Maria de Lourdes Lula da Silva (1969-1971, her death)

-Children: with Marisa Letîcia Lula da Silva: sons: Luis Claudio (1985), Sandro (1979), Fabio (1975), Marcos (1970, from her first marriage and adopted by da Silva); with Miriam Cordeiro: daughter, Lurian (1974)
+Children: with Marisa Leticia Lula da Silva: Luis Claudio, Sandro, Fabio and Marcos (from her first marriage and adopted by Lula da Silva); with Miriam Cordeiro: Lurian

 He goes by the nickname Lula, which he formally added to his name in 1982.

-He left school completely after the fifth grade to work full time.
+He left school completely after the fifth grade to work full-time.

-Has nine fingers, having lost the little finger on his left hand in a work accident.
+He has nine fingers, having lost the little finger on his left hand in a work accident.

-Regularly gives speeches about his belief that global institutions such as the United Nations and the World Trade Organization favor rich nations and must be revamped to address the needs of developing nations, where most of the world’s population lives.
+Believes that global institutions such as the United Nations and the World Trade Organization favor rich nations and must be revamped to address the needs of developing nations, where most of the world’s population lives.

 1966 - Becomes a metalworker and is active in the metalworkers union.

 1975 - Elected president of the metalworkers union.

-March 10, 1980 - Helps found the Partido dos Trabalhadores, the Workers’ Party.
+March 10, 1980 - Helps found the Workers’ Party.

 1983 - Helps found the Central Única dos Trabalhadores, a national trade union confederation.